Tasmanian short walks

 On a day walk from lake St Clair to Mt.
 Rufus and back.

-View over Maria Island
+Maria Island 🔗

 Maria Island is just south of the Freycinet peninsula.
 This is a view from the top of the walk up to Bishop and Clerk, the two most prominent outcrops on the northern end of the island.
 Maria Island is a great spot if you want to do a few day walks.
 You can stay in the old penitentiary and spend probably 2 or 3 days walking around the northern end of the island.
 If you've got a bicycle and like bush camping, you could probably spend a week there.
 There are no cars, but it looks like there are a good number of reasonable firetrails that would let you explore much more of the island.